 Those who had only traded the best days on the stock exchanges could achieve tremendous results.
 But and that is the decisive point, if you had missed the 50 best performing days in the more than 7000 days in these 20 years, your return would have been just above inflation.

 Of course, theoretically, investors get the highest returns if they miss the bad days and only get the best days.
-And sometimes investors also manage to perform better than the market as a whole (here I show you, for example, how I almost tripled the performance of the S&P 500 in one year and what it means for you).
+And sometimes investors also manage to perform better than the market as a whole (but don’t get fooled).

 But over the long term, it is impossible to predict the exact course of the stock markets.
 It is, therefore, possible that investors will miss the best days, and then their returns will be quite poor.
 In most cases, such investors then perform worse than the broader market.

-One mistake that many investors make here is to look at the possible return.
-However, the fact that a profit is theoretically possible does not mean that it is realistic to achieve it.
+One mistake that many investors make is to only look at the possible return.
+However, the fact that a profit is theoretically possible does not mean that it is realistic to achieve.

 So when you sell your stock, ask yourself why you are doing this.
 If you sell because you think in the short term that the share will fall or another stock will rise, then it is better not to play such games.
 Experience shows that you will not be successful.